chialingyang7718/RL_OPF_EVaware/README.md

   - test_code.pyynb: a jupyter notebook to help creating/debugging other scripts.
 + Training: This is where the trained log files and models are saved.
 + Evaluation: This is where the output of evaluate.py stores.
-+ Literature_Review.xlsx: This contains a table of all the related literatures for this project.
 ## EV Profile Data Source: https://zenodo.org/records/4514928
 **This Project is still in progress.
 Therefore, there are still some vital components missing.**